 The further down the totem pole a man is at his job, the less likely he is to help out around the house.

 No permission required: The average age of consent to marry without parental permission in the United States is 18.
 In New

 Hoping to click: About 23 million of us use a computer to find a soul mate.

 Mousing around: In 2003, the Ashley Madison Agency, a website for married people looking to have an affair, had 50,000

 The bad news: The New York Times recently reported that we're a nation of singles—51 percent of American women live without a spouse!

 The good news: It's not true.
 The figure included females ages 15 to 17, most of whom still live with their parents and are too young to legally marry anyway.
 Whew.

-The actual number is about 48 percent—still high, but not a sign that the institution of marriage is dead.
+The "eh" news: The actual number is about 48 percent—still high, but not a sign that the institution of marriage is dead.